Petru Giovacchini: Life

-In Italy Giovacchini entered in contact with the Italian irredentism movement and because of this was harshly attacked by the French authorities when he returned to Corsica.
-One of the main accusations he received was that he considered Pasquale Paoli (the hero of Corsica) as the precursor of the Corsican irredentism in favor of the unification of the island to Italy.
+In Italy, Giovacchini came in contact with the Italian irredentism movement and, because of this,s was harshly attacked by the French authorities when he returned to Corsica.
+One of the main accusations he received was that he considered Pasquale Paoli (the hero of Corsica) as the precursor of the Corsican irredentism in favour of the unification of the island with Italy.